-Please provide copies of the minutes for any Commission/Board meetings the agency has in the last twelve months in electronic format.
-(Only in PDF format) Is there an attendance policy for board members/commissioners?
+Please provide copies of the minutes for any Commission/Board meetings the agency has had since July 1, 2010 in electronic format (Only in PDF format) Is there an attendance policy for board members/commissioners?

-The procedural rules of the Oklahoma Commission on Consumer Credit require each Commissioner to attend and participate in meetings of the Commission on a regular basis and, if requested, to actively participate in at least one committee or task force from time to time as established by the Commission.
+The procedure rules of the Oklahoma Commission on Consumer Credit require each Commissioner to attend and participate in meetings of the Commission on a regular basis and, if requested, to actively participate in at least one committee or task force from time to time as established by the Commission.
 If any Commissioner finds that he or she is unable to attend meetings on a regular basis, he or she should consult with the other Commissioners to determine whether a different meeting date or time would be possible.